aperger/app-template/README.md

 When you execute the application locally (configuration changes are required):
 - you need to start `app-backend` project which will be available on http://localhost:8080
 - you need to login
-- stat the resource server (https://github.com/aperger/service-template) which will be available on http://localhost:8081
+- start the resource server (https://github.com/aperger/service-template) which will be available on http://localhost:8081
-- you can start the Angular project as usual, you can acess to it on http://localhost:4200
+- you can start the Angular project as usual, you can access to it on http://localhost:4200
-- then you can start your development process on the Angular project
+- than you can start your development process on the Angular project (as usual)

 The deployed version is available here:
 - https://ps-app-template.azurewebsites.net/login